Access to superfast broadband

 Income inequality

-In 2019-22, the total household income of the top ten percent of the population as measured by the Palma ratio was 18% higher compared to that of the bottom forty percent.
-This compares to 20%, 21% and 24% higher incomes in the three previous periods.
-Find out more about this indicator.
+In 2020-23, the total household income of the top ten percent of the population as measured by the Palma ratio was 34% higher compared to that of the bottom forty percent.
+This compares to 21%, 20% and 18% higher incomes in the three previous periods and is the highest the ratio has been since 2007-10

 More information is available in the poverty statistics report.